loz-hpc-linux/sysadmin/README.md

 This runs multiple operational checks including:

-PBS node sweeps
+- PBS node sweeps

-node classification
+- node classification

-system-level infrastructure checks
+- system-level infrastructure checks

-The output provides a consolidated overview of cluster state.
+The output provides a consolidated overview of cluster state and can be used for operational reporting or incident triage.

 ---